cucumber/cucumber-java-skeleton/home-task.md

   Do your home task in this branch.
 Commit often.
 Push when ready or you want to save the sate on the server.

   **Send me notification (create pull request + skype) when you home task is ready.**

+  Note: If you get 403 error on attempt to push - let me know - I'll add you into colobarator's list.

 ## API Testing